personality-insights/behaviors/README.md

 There are more features available such as:

+- Including the component as a browser script.
+Component will be exported as the global variable `PersonalityBehaviors`.

 - Filtering behaviors by category, industry or both!
 ```JavaScript
 const financeBehaviors = personalityBehaviors.behaviors(profile, { category: ['finance'] });